ene-h/Ken3S/src/site/notes/Matchups/Alex.md

 - Duck DDT (and don't stand up right before it hits like an idiot)
 - Alex players love to evade kens crouch forward with crouch strong
 - Alex has long recovery on key moves, so whiff punish, even if its just sweep or raw super
-- Don't whiff, especially if Alex has meter for EX elbow
+- Don't whiff to build meter too much, especially if Alex has meter for EX elbow

 > [!danger]- Raw Shippu punish
 > Crouch fierce (I'm pretty sure Alex is considered standing the entire time, can also do crouch forward xx strong DP xx shippu)